← Back

 Stepper for campaign creation

-Replaced a single dense form with a step-by-step flow, directly addressing sales team feedback about the cognitive load of editing campaigns.
-Breaking the process into stages reduced information overload and made progress legible.
+Replaced the single dense form with a staged flow, directly addressing sales team feedback about cognitive load when editing.
+Progress became legible.

 Campaign creation stepper flow